Grand Finale (RuPaul's Drag Race season 17)

 "Grand Finale" is the sixteenth episode and finale of the seventeenth season of the American television series RuPaul's Drag Race.
 It originally aired on MTV on April 18, 2025.
 During the episode, the four finalists perform songs with original vocals.
 Onya Nurve is crowned the season's winner after defeating runner-up Jewels Sparkles in a lip-sync contest to "Abracadabra" by Lady Gaga.
-Additionally, Liza Minnelli received the Giving Us Lifetime Achievement Award.
+Additionally, Liza Minnelli receives the Giving Us Lifetime Achievement Award.